 Dig a hole in a shady spot and sink the box, leaving a few inches of freeboard.
 Fill it with shredded newspaper, leaves, peat moss, and soil.
 Moisten lightly.
 Cover and let sit for a week.

-Feed the Box
+Feed Your Worm Box

 Add a few hundred worms and feed them two times a week.
 Keep the bedding moist but not wet.
 On the menu: lettuce, fruit and vegetable waste, and the occasional nongreasy leftover.
 If the summer heat becomes a concern, fill a milk carton with ice and push it into the middle of the bed.